 Looking after our health is a well documented case of eating well, taking regular exercise, avoiding stress where possible, getting plenty of restful, nourishing sleep and reducing our alcohol intake.

 Well, we can!
 And it’s all hidden in the power of the Wim Hof Method.
-So what is the Wim Hof Method, how do we do it and what are the benefits?
+So what is it, how do we do it and what are the plus points to our mind, body and skin?

 What is the Wim Hof Method?

-The Wim Hof Method is a method of breathing that allows you to gain a greater awareness of your breath and to learn how to manipulate your breathing to your advantage.
+The Wim Hof Method is a breathing technique that allows you to gain a greater awareness of your breath and learn how to manipulate your breathing to your advantage.
+But hold your breath - it's more than just breathwork practice.
+It's about our ability to train the body and mind to withstand cold exposure and manage our stress response.

-It also utilises the benefits of cold therapy, and the two are tied up together with a personal commitment to master the breathing techniques and withstand the cold.
+According to Wim, his whole system utilises the benefits of cold therapy, and along with Wim Hof method breathing, the two are tied together with a personal commitment to master the breathing techniques and withstand the cold.

-The three “powerful pillars” of the Wim Hof Method; cold therapy, breathing and commitment, are the basis of the method, and once mastered, can lead to exceptional benefits.
+The three “powerful pillars” of the method; cold therapy, breathing and commitment, are the basis of the method, and once mastered, can lead to exceptional benefits.

-Regular exposure to the cold brings multiple benefits, including an increase in the ‘good fat’ of the body - otherwise known as brown adipose tissue, that produces more heat and increases the metabolic rate, leading to increased fat and calorie burning potential.
+Regular exposure to the cold brings multiple benefits, including an increase in the ‘good fat’ of the body - otherwise known as brown adipose tissue.
+This type of fat produces more heat and increases our metabolic rate, leading to increased fat and calorie burning potential.

-Cold therapy can also benefit the immune system by reducing inflammation within the body, help to keep the hormones balanced, improve sleep quality and improve the mood by releasing feel good endorphins.
+Exposure to the cold can also improve the immune system and help to reduce inflammation within the body.
+This then keeps our hormones balanced, improves sleep quality and improves the mood by releasing feel good endorphins.

 Exposing our bodies to extremes of cold and consciously focusing on our breath both require a great level of commitment and focus to get right.

-There are multiple benefits to practising the Wim Hof Method.
-These benefits include those mentioned above, such as an increase in thermally active brown adipose tissue, a better immune response and improved sleep.
+There are multiple plus points to practising the Wim Hof Method.
+These include those mentioned above, such as an increase in thermally active brown adipose tissue, a better immune response and improved sleep.

 Here’s a full list of the benefits of combing the three pillars of the Wim Hof Method: